POINTS OF INTEREST GUIDE, Southwest MO. & Southeast KS. (Copy and Print)

 BAXTER SPRINGS: A few miles south of the bridge, 66 curves to the left where you will rejoin the main road into town.
 As you go downhill, you will see a sign for the Baxter Springs Museum, which is also a great place to visit, especially considering the town's Civil War battles.
 On the left at 10th.
 Street you will see an old Phillips 66 gas station.
 The unique design of this building has been restored, and is now the official Kansas Visitors Welcome Center, partly funded by the National Park Service, and is now open.

-One block later, on the right, is the "On the Route" Cafe.
+One block later, on the right, is the former "On the Route" Cafe.
 Upstairs is the "Bed" part of the Bed and Breakfast, with guests dining in the Cafe below.
-There are other interesting Route attractions here including the “Angels-on-the-Route Bistro, and folks at the Visitors Center can point them out for you.
+There are other interesting Route attractions here including the “Angels-on-the-Route" Bistro at 12th. and Main, and folks at the Visitors Center can point them out for you.

 Go to the Oklahoma page at www.visit66.com for information on the next group of Route 66 communities.
 Have a great trip, and come back again.